Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 Image source: Drupal meta tags module

-Joomla is more versatile than WordPress, making it better suited for larger and more complex sites.
-While also being more user-friendly than Drupal.
+Joomla is more versatile than WordPress but more user‑friendly than Drupal.

-Potential challenge: Taking the middle road means that Joomla often isn’t the favored choice for developer or marketing teams.
-Its prebuilt templates and plugins library isn’t as extensive as WordPress, and it doesn’t support as much customization and complexity as Drupal.
+Potential challenge: Taking the middle road means Joomla often isn’t the favourite for either developers or marketers.
+Its template and plugin library isn’t as extensive as WordPress, and it doesn’t allow the same level of customisation as Drupal.

 Joomla CMS for SEO.jpeg